 Q: What kind of conditions can chiropractic treat?

-A: While chiropractic treatment is most commonly used for back and neck pain, it can be used to treat a wide variety of ailments including:
+A: While chiropractic treatment is most commonly used for back and neck pain, it can be used to treat a wide variety of ailments, including:

-Q: Will insurance cover chiropractic care?
+Q: Does insurance cover chiropractors?

-A: Yes, most insurance policies will cover chiropractic care.
+Yes, most insurance policies will cover chiropractic care.
 According to the American Chiropractic Association, an estimated 87% of insured American workers have policies that will cover it.

 Q: Is chiropractic safe to receive after an injury?